-- I. Basic Courses

-- First Year Writing (FYWR 1020)

-- Business Communications (FYSM 1012)

-II.
-Humanities

-Two courses selected from the following subjects: Art/Music courses numbered between 1000-1700 History, including Jewish History (except taken with JSS or IBC) English Literature Foreign Language (other than Hebrew) numbered 1102 or 1201 or 1202 Philosophy including 3 credit Jewish Philosphy courses (except those taken with JSS or IBC)

-III.
-Quantitative and Economics

-- IDS 1010 Mathematics for Business (students may be exempt if they earned a 4 or 5 on the AP Calculus exam based on their SAT or ACT scores or the Math Proficiency exam for students without these standardized test scores.) - IDS 1131 Statistics for Business (students may be exempt if they earned a 4 or 5 on the AP Statistics exam). - IDS 1556 Regression Analysis and Data Visualization - Economics 1010 Principles of Economics (students may be exempt if they earned a 4 or 5 on the AP Microeconomics exam).

-IV.
-Natural and Social Science

-• One course selected from the following subjects:
+- I. Basic Courses - Business Communication I (BUS 1010) - Business Communication II (BUS 1020) - II.
+Humanities - Two courses selected from the following subjects: Art/Music courses numbered between 1000-1700 History, including Jewish History (except taken with JSS or IBC) English Literature Foreign Language (other than Hebrew) numbered 1102 or 1201 or 1202 Philosophy including 3 credit Jewish Philosphy courses (except those taken with JSS or IBC) - III.
+Quantitative and Economics - IDS 1010 Mathematics for Business (students may be exempt if they earned a 4 or 5 on the AP Calculus exam.) - IDS 1131 Statistics for Business (students may be exempt if they earned a 4 or 5 on the AP Statistics exam). - IDS 1556 Regression Analysis and Data Visualization - Economics 1010 Principles of Economics (students may be exempt if they earned a 4 or 5 on the AP Microeconomics exam). - IV.
+Natural and Social Science - One course selected from the following subjects: Biology Chemistry

-Biology Chemistry Computer Science Physics Political Science Psychology Sociology
+Physics Political Science Psychology Sociology